-Intelligence is another of the Cane Corso's character traits, and to this they add a couple of others including strength and the ability to learn commands faster.
+Intelligence is another of Cane Corso's character traits, making them a good police dog, and to this, they add a couple of others including strength and the ability to learn commands faster.

-There's a good reason why Collie was chosen to play the part of Lassie in the TV show, as they have long been known to be intelligent.
+There's a good reason why Rough Collie was chosen to play the part of Lassie in the TV show, as they have long been known to be intelligent.